 If you want to build a personal brand, make sure you spend some time building an audience.

 Becoming an industry expert builds credibility toward your own site.
-One way to build an audience for your personal brand is to get some online exposure and boost online presence by joining podcasts, webinars, invitations to conferences where your target audience hangs out.
+One way to build an audience for your personal brand is to get some online exposure and boost your online presence by joining podcasts, webinars, invitations to conferences where your target audience hangs out.

 Strategic Use of Website